 In 2016 the FWUEA finished the project and invested $9,000 to replace the old lighting fixtures along the drive lanes.
 The UEA provided the funds to purchase the materials and the City of Fort Wayne provided the installation labor.

 Also in 2016, the UEA invested $20,000 upgrading the lighting at the grade crossings on Fletcher Avenue and Lumbard Street and under the railroad overpass on South Hanna Street between Hayden Street and Creighton Avenue.
 Both projects made tremendous improvements to the appearance and safety of the underpass and crossings.
 Once again, the FWUEA partnered with the City of Fort Wayne with the FWUEA purchasing the materials and the City of Fort Wayne furnishing the labor.
 Below are before and after photos of the Hanna Street project.

 The UEA assists with the removal of graffiti within the boundaries of the Enterprise Zone.
-Since 1992, the UEA has granted over $175,000 to the YMCA Youth Service Bureau's Graffiti Removal Network.
+Since 1992, the UEA has granted more than $200,000 to the YMCA Youth Service Bureau's Graffiti Removal Network.
 Youth and adults who are court-ordered to complete community service work with the Youth Service Bureau to remove graffiti from sites throughout the Enterprise Zone.
 By removing graffiti vandalism from both public and private property within the Enterprise Zone, the Graffiti Removal Network has been instrumental in assisting the UEA with its mission of crime prevention and removal of blight.